 - Some attractions may only accept digital payments (Alipay, WeChat Pay), but cash and international cards are usually fine at ticket offices.
 Carry your passport for ID checks when buying tickets or checking into hotels.

-Food Around Qiandao Lake
+Food in Qiandao Lake

 Qiandao Lake is famous for freshwater fish dishes, especially the “Fish Head Soup” (Chun’an Yutou Tang) — a creamy, rich broth cooked with giant fish heads from the lake.